FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/android_studio/downloading_as_project_folder/Downloading-the-Android-Studio-Project-Folder.rst

 *  https://github.com/FIRST-Tech-Challenge/FtcRobotController

-**Important Note for Advanced GitHub Users:** this tutorial assumes that the user is a novice with respect to using GitHub and the git version control software.
+.. important:: **Advanced GitHub Users** - this tutorial assumes that the user is a novice with respect to using GitHub and the git version control software.
 If you are a GitHub power user, you can use git to *clone* a local copy of the public GitHub repository.
 This document, however, does not explain how to use git to access the repository.
 It provides instructions on downloading the repository as a .ZIP file instead.

 .. image:: images/ClickOnReleases.jpg
    :align: center